davidruvolo51/shinytutorials/src/pages/tutorials/setting-html-attributes/index.md

 ### Integrate the R and JS functions into the app

-Now we can build the demo app.
+Finally, let's build the demo app.
 Load the R function into the app and call the function `set_html_attribs` at the start of the shiny UI.
-At the end of the shinyUI, call the JS file.
-(You may need to wrap your app in `tagList` if using other Shiny layouts.)
+At the end of the ShinyUI, call the JS file.
+(You may need to wrap your app in `tagList` if using other ShinyUI layouts.)

 Run the app and view the page source to find the `<html>` tag (it will be at the top of the page).
 This tag will now have the attributes `lang` and `dir`.